rug-compling/dact/cookbook/index.md

 ## Sentence types

 In some cases, this is straightforward.
+In other cases, this is almost impossible given the annotation scheme.

 To find main clauses: